MicrosoftDocs/entra-docs/docs/architecture/secure-introduction.md

   * Bypass security requirements

->[!NOTE]
->Using [Named Locations](~/identity/conditional-access/location-condition.md) can present some challenges to your [zero-trust journey](https://www.microsoft.com/security/business/zero-trust).
-Verify that using Named Locations fits into your security strategy and principles.
-Allowed authentication methods: Global administrators set the authentication methods allowed for the tenant.

 * **Self-service options**.
-Global Administrators set self-service options such as self-service-password reset and create Microsoft 365 groups at the tenant level.
+Administrators set self-service options such as self-service-password reset and create Microsoft 365 groups at the tenant level.

 The implementation of some tenant-wide configurations can be scoped as long as they don't get overridden by global administration policies.
 For example: